• Research Articles

 Fault diagnosis in mobile computing using TwinSVM

-Director, Khalsa College of Engineering & Technology, India
+Director, Khalsa College of Engineering & Technology, India.

-Researcher, Duy Tan University
+Researcher, Duy Tan University, Vietnam

 Introduction: Mobile computing systems (MCS) comes up with the challenge of low communication bandwidth and energy due to the mobile nature of the network.
 These features sometimes may come up with the undesirable behaviour of the system that eventually affects the efficiency of the system.